gurdjieff/launchAnimationAndVersionCheck/README.md

 2.App version check and remind automatically

 ************************************
+ Using UIImageView+WebCache category with UITableView

-If you want to add a launch animation for your application, import folder launchAnimation to your project.
+### If you want to add a launch animation for your application, import folder launchAnimation to your project.
-You can change images that in the folder.
+### You can change images that in the folder.

 add images that you need